 Status of the Deed

-Until this Deed comes into operation, this Deed constitutes an irrevocable offer from the Developer to enter into a planning agreement.
+Until this Deed comes into operation, this Deed constitutes an irrevocable offer from the Developer to enter into a planning agreement provided the Development Consent is granted.

 Subject to clause 2.1(a), this Deed constitutes a planning agreement within the meaning of section 7.4 of the Act.